Adityaghatiya/argo-cd-projects/readme.md

 In GitOps:

-All configuration and deployment manifests are stored in Git.
+1.All configuration and deployment manifests are stored in Git.

-Argo CD continuously monitors Git repositories.
+2.Argo CD continuously monitors Git repositories.

-Any change in Git is automatically synced and applied to the Kubernetes cluster.
+3.Any change in Git is automatically synced and applied to the Kubernetes cluster.

 This ensures deployments are declarative, version-controlled, and auditable.

 🔹 What is Standalone Argo CD?
 In a standalone setup, Argo CD operates as an independent deployment management system where:

-Argo CD runs in its own dedicated namespace Applications are managed through individual Application manifests Each application can have its own Git repository source Provides maximum flexibility for application deployment strategies
+1.Argo CD runs in its own dedicated namespace 2.Applications are managed through individual Application manifests 3.Each application can have its own Git repository source 4.Provides maximum flexibility for application deployment strategies

 📋 Prerequisites

-A GCP Project (with billing enabled)
+i.A GCP Project (with billing enabled)

-GKE Cluster created and running
+ii.GKE Cluster created and running

-Google Cloud SDK (Cloud Shell is recommended)
+iii.Google Cloud SDK (Cloud Shell is recommended)

-Helm installed
+iv.Helm installed

 ⚙️ Setup Instructions
 1. Connect to GKE Cluster